What causes skin cancer you say? The first thing that pops into people’s head is sun exposure

 Cancer that starts in the lower parts of the epidermis from the round basal cells underneath the squamous cells is called Basal Cell Carcinoma.

 These two types of cancer rarely spread to other parts of the body.
-Some of the following factors may increase risk of developing these two types of skin cancer: skin color (the lighter the complexion the higher the risk), skin that freckles or burns easy, skin that is difficult to tan, blue or green eye color, blond or red hair, and a weak immune system.
+Some of the following factors may increase the risk of developing these two types of skin cancer: skin color (the lighter the complexion the higher the risk), skin that freckles or burns easy, skin that is difficult to tan, blue or green eye color, blond or red hair, and a weak immune system.

 These cancers often develop in areas with high exposure to the sun such as the head, neck, and arms but can develop anywhere in the body.